phn1712002/LibraryOptimizer/rules/single-objective.md

 ## Automatic Algorithm Generation System

 ### Automatic Single-Objective to Multi-Objective Conversion
-The library now supports automatic generation of multi-objective versions from single-objective algorithms.
+The library supports automatic generation of multi-objective versions from single-objective algorithms.
 When you provide a new single-objective algorithm, the system can automatically create its multi-objective counterpart.

 ### Automatic Code Generation Process